 Sales Contractor (Service Company) Agreement

-Nevertheless, he might still be treated by HMRC, an employment tribunal, or any other body, as an employee, and legislation (such as IR35 or other rules) might still apply in a way which impacts the individual’s or his personal service company’s legal, tax or NIC position.
+This form of agreement aims to reduce the risk of the individual being deemed to be an employee of the business.
+Nevertheless, he might still be treated by HMRC or a tribunal, court or other body as an employee, and legislation (such as IR35 or other rules) might still apply in a way which impacts the individual’s or his personal service company’s legal, tax or NIC position.
 Whether that is so will depend not just on what is contained in the contract but also on all other circumstances.
-Those circumstances may include the way in which the contract is implemented, and all arrangements between your business, the personal service or other intermediary company, and the individual.
+Those circumstances may include the way in which the contract is implemented, and all arrangements between the business, the personal service or other intermediary company, and the individual.

-A carefully worded contract ensuring the independence of the personal service company contractor is still a key starting point.
-Unlike an employee, the company is an independent contractor which is free to provide your business with any suitably qualified person rather than only the individual having to do the work, it is free to determine when, where and how work is completed (subject of course to the your business requirements), and it is free to take on clients in addition to your business.
+Nevertheless, a carefully worded contract ensuring the independence of the personal service company contractor is still a key starting point.
+Unlike an employee, the company is an independent contractor which is free to provide any suitably qualified person rather than only the individual having to do some or all of the work, it is free to determine when, where and how work is completed (subject of course to the business’s requirements), and it is free to take on other clients.

 Optional phrases and / or paragraphs are enclosed in square brackets.